4Players/fleet-cli/backend/api/AppApi.md

 const request: AppApiGetServersRequest = {
     // The app ID
   app: 1,
-    // The number of items to be shown per page.
-Use `-1` to display all results on a single page.
-Default: `10` (optional)
+    // The number of items to be shown per page. (optional)
   perPage: 1,
     // Specifies the page number to retrieve in the paginated results. (optional)
   page: 1,